molily/molily.de/_posts/2020-11-21-testing-angular.md

 ng test --code-coverage
 ```

 After the tests have completed, Istanbul saves the report in the `coverage` directory located in the Angular project directory.

 The report is a bunch of HTML files you can open with a browser.
-Start by dragging `coverage/index.html` into the browser of your choice.
+Start by opening `coverage/index.html` in the browser of your choice.

 The report for the Flickr search example looks like this: